mythenigma/doublecamera/README.md

 - **Back-lens zoom bar** — `.5×` / `1×` / `2×` / tele, switchable even while recording
 - **Photo capture** — composed still in Split/PIP, two independent stills in Dual Rec
 - **HD / 4K quality toggle** — auto-falls-back with an on-screen warning if a lens can't hit the requested resolution in MultiCam mode
-- **竖横同拍 (Portrait + Landscape)** — optionally writes each composite recording twice, once in portrait and once in landscape, in one take
+- **Portrait + Landscape capture** — optionally writes each composite recording twice, once in portrait and once in landscape, in one take
 - **Torch** — off / auto / on, cycling like the system camera
 - **Self-timer** — 3s / 10s delayed start, works for both video and photo
 - **Tap to focus/expose** — per-lens focus + exposure point, with a draggable exposure-bias slider